Texas A&M vs. Arkansas NCAA Football Odds, Plays and Insights | September 25, 2021

 - In Arkansas' three games this season, it has three wins against the spread.

-- The Razorbacks covered the spread in their only game when underdogs by 6 points or more.
+- This year, the Razorbacks won ATS in their only game as an underdog of 6 points or more.

-- Arkansas' games this year have eclipsed the over/under in all three opportunities.
+- Arkansas' games this season have hit the over on all three set point totals.

-- When Arkansas puts up more than 5.7 points, it is 3-0 against the spread and 3-0 overall.
+- Arkansas is 3-0 against the spread and 3-0 overall in games when it scores more than 5.7 points.

-- This season the Razorbacks have two turnovers, two fewer than the Aggies have takeaways (4).
+- The Razorbacks have turned the ball over two times, two fewer times than the Aggies have forced turnovers (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.